 - 10 ACKNOWLEDGMENT:

 - 11 BIBLIOGRAPHY / REFERENCE:

 The bamboos are evergreen perennial flowering plant life in the subfamily Bambusoideae of the grass household Poaceae.
-In bamboo, as indifferent grasses, the internodal areas of the stem are commonly hollow, and the vascular bundles in the cross-section are scattered all through the stem alternatively in a cylindrical arrangement.
-In this project, we will be discussing Bamboo densities are higher in reserved as compared to protected forests.
+In bamboo, as indifferent grasses, the internodal areas of the stem are commonly hollow.
+The vascular bundles in the cross-section are scattered all through the stem alternatively in a cylindrical arrangement.
+In this project, we will discuss Bamboo densities are higher in reserved compared to protected forests.
 The dicotyledonous woody xylem is additionally absent.
-The absence of secondary increase wood reasons the stems of monocots, together with the palms and giant bamboos, to be columnar instead of tapering.
-Bamboos encompass some of the fastest-growing plant life in the world, due to a unique rhizome-dependent system.
+The absence of secondary increased wood reasons the stems of monocots, together with the palms and giant bamboos, to be columnar instead of tapering.
+Bamboos encompass some of the fastest-growing plant life in the world due to a unique rhizome-dependent system.

 A reserved forest and protected forest in India are words denoting forests agreed with an assured amount of protection.
-The term was first added in the Indian Forest Act, 1927, in British India, to refer to particular forests granted safety beneath the British crown in British India, however, it no longer related suzerainties.
-After Indian independence, the Government of India retained the status of the current reserved and protected forests, as well as incorporating new reserved and protected forests.
+The term was first added in the Indian Forest Act, 1927 in British India to refer to particular forests granted safety beneath the British crown in British India.
+However, it no longer related to suzerainties.
+After Indian independence, the Government of India retained the status of the current reserved and protected forests and incorporated new reserved and protected forests.
 Many forests that came underneath the jurisdiction of the Government of India throughout the political integration of India had been at the beginning granted such protection.
 The first Reserve Forest of India was once Satpura National Park.

 AIMS AND OBJECTIVES: